 Calosoma (Callitropa) anthracinum Dejean, 1831

-Jeannel (1940), followed in this by later authors, has considered the population of Guerrero State as the typical one ( anthracinum, including rufinum as a synonim) and interpreted as a subspecies (microgonum) all the other populations, that should differ from the first, mainly because of the barely visible basal dimples on pronotum, the average smaller size and even more slender shape.
+Jeannel (1940), followed by subsequent authors, considered the population from Guerrero State as the typical form (C. anthracinum) and classified all other populations as a subspecies (C. anthracinum microgonum), primarily distinguished by even more reduced, barely visible basal dimples on the pronotum, smaller average size, and a more slender shape.

-In the same publication, the authors described Calosoma (Blaptosoma) barksdalei (Lassalle & van den Berghe, 2013: 164) on two specimens that, from the description and from the images that accompany it, would seem to have some affinity with the populations of the anthracinum group.
-These specimens can be distinguished by the very slender and elongated shape similar to that of C. (Callitropa) anthracinum rufinum, but even more accentuated.
-However, always judging from the images, the apex of aedeagus seems similar to the one of C. (Callitropa) anthracinum anthracinum .
-For these reasons, at least for the moment we prefer to attribute these specimens to a further, distinct, subspecies inside C. anthracinum.
+In the same publication, the authors (Lassalle & van den Berghe, 2013: 164) described Calosoma (Blaptosoma) barksdalei based on two specimens that, according to the description and accompanying images, appear to share some affinity with populations of C. anthracinum .
+These specimens are distinguished by their exceptionally slender and elongated shape, which is similar to that of C. (Callitropa) anthracinum rufinum , though even more pronounced.
+However, based on the images, the apex of the aedeagus resembles that of C. (Callitropa) anthracinum anthracinum .
+Therefore, at least for the time being, we prefer to assign these specimens to a separate, distinct subspecies within C. anthracinum .

 Calosoma (Callitropa) anthracinum anthracinum Dejean, 1831